bRiggin/currency-converter/README.md

 ## Description

-Small project that uses the specified API to obtain the currency conversion rates for a specific currency to a variety of other currencies.
+This small project uses the specified Revolut API to obtain currency conversion rates from a specific currency to a variety of others.
 The required UI dictates that these conversion rates are applied to an input value and displayed in a list as numerical values along with the associated currency codes, currency names and national flags.

 The application therefore hits the Revolut API to obtain the conversion rates for the Euro.
-Due to the fact that this API only provides the currency codes and conversion rates for the other currencies, the application then uses the RESTCountries API to obtain a list of countries where each currency is recognised.
+Due to the fact that this API only provides the currency codes and conversion rates, the application then uses the RESTCountries API to obtain a list of countries where each currency is recognised.
 This list is evaluated to identify the country with the largest population and the flag asset for this country is then loaded into list along with the currencies name.

 When another currency is selected, the Revolut API is then used to obtain the conversion rates for that currency.